Deploy a Kubernets Cluster (RKE2) with Warewulf

 - or lists and ranges combined.

 At this point, we are able to boot the first agent node.
-Once the node
+Once the first node

 is up, we may log in using ssh